 The National Center for PTSD is an integral and valued component of the VA's Mental Health Services (MHS), which itself is within the Veterans Health Administration.
 MHS and the National Center for PTSD receive important budget support from VA, although the National Center also leverages this support through successful competition for extramural research funding.

-Scientific and clinical interest in PTSD has grown exponentially in the past 20 years.
-It is no longer considered an isolated problem for Vietnam Veterans.
+Scientific and clinical interest in PTSD has grown exponentially in the past 25 years.
 PTSD is recognized as a major public health problem and a behavioral health problem for military Veterans and Active Duty personnel subject to the traumatic stress of war, dangerous peacekeeping operations, and interpersonal violence.

 Moreover, due to the surprisingly high prevalence of assault, rape, child abuse, disaster, and severe accidental and violent trauma in the civilian arena, PTSD is a serious public health problem in the general population.
 It is estimated that PTSD affects more than ten million American children or adults at some point in their lives.